Saturday, August 31, 2024

 AT LAST A SUNNY DAY

-Blue skies this morning were a welcome sight.
+Blue skies this morning was a welcome sight.
 It was still very windy but at least things will have a chance to dry out before it rains again.
 The weatherman says it will rain tomorrow.
 Anyway, as the saying goes, make hay while the sun shines, and so they did.

-After a late start they decided to go down to walk on the beach at Cook Inlet in the gulf of Alaska.
-Before they got there they happened onto a sign for “Historic Cabins” that looked interesting.
+After a late start they decided to go down to walk on the beach at Cook Inlet in the Gulf of Alaska.
+Before they got there, they happened onto a sign for “Historic Cabins” that looked interesting.
 As soon as they approached the entry, the docent came out to greet them.
 She was extremely knowledgeable about Kenai history and proceeded to walk with them through the cabins.
 There were five cabins nearing 100 years in age that had been moved from their original sights.
 The historical society moved them to this park and restored them.
 They were staged to represent different aspects of early Kenai life.
 Many artifacts were acquired by local residents to complete the cabins.
-The docent was able to relate the history of each of the cabins with antidotes of the residents daily lives.
+The docent was able to relate the history of each of the cabins with antidotes of the resident's daily lives.
 They were glad that they stopped there because they learned so much about Kenai history.

-Later they did walk on the beach but it was so windy and cold that the adventure was short.
+Later they did walk on the beach, but it was so windy and cold that the adventure was short.
 Warren and Jim searched the beach for shells and agates while Kathy T tried unsuccessfully to fly her kite.
 My Kathe got a picture of the kite when it was airborne, but it was only just above Kathy T’s head.
 All of us were dressed like Eskimos but we were still freezing and the trip to the beach was very over very quickly.

 Thursday, August 8, 2024

 Another night of pouring rain.
 I don’t know if I mentioned that being in a motor home in the rain is like Chinese water torture.
 The rain bouncing on the roof above your head all night long is hard to block out.
 Warren says he puts the pillows over his head, but since my hearing isn’t so great, it doesn’t bother me.
 When we woke up this morning it was still raining, puddles everywhere and the grass is underwater.
 Kathe helps me navigate between the puddles, but I usually end up with four wet paws.
-So what do humans on vacation do when it’s raining?
+So, what do humans on vacation do when it’s raining?
 They go to museums, that’s what.
 Here in Kenai there are two museums.

 First stop today was the Kenai Visitors and Cultural Center.
 There they were able to see some interesting historical artifacts and many preserved animals and birds of the area.
 They also gathered information about other sights in the area to visit.
 This beautiful quilt was hung in the museum to commemorate the bicentennial and history of Kenai.

 Next, they visited Old Town Kenai and visited a Russian Orthodox Church from 1849, one of the oldest churches in Alaska.
 It is a National Historic Landmark.
 Once inside they were greeted by the priest who spoke to them about the history and teaching of the church.
-Of course they visited the gift shop too.
+Of course they visited the gift shop.

 When the rain stopped, they decided to have lunch at Veronica’s Old Town Cafe which is located in one of the historic buildings near the church.
 Lunch was a delicious surprise.